Ends and new beginnings

 Things cannot remain the same.
 Canon Porter had other responsibilities beside St Helen, and there were too many small churches for each to have a priest to themselves.
 After Canon Porter's time various experiments were tried in city centre organisation, and the role of St Helen as the civic church was removed.
-In 1995 the benefice gained a new link with St Olave under a single vicar, the Reverend Tony Hodge, St Martin gained a new purpose, and as the congregation at St Helen declined it was decided to cease regular Sunday worship at St Helen at Easter 2003.
+In 1995 the benefice gained a new link with St Olave under a single vicar.
+St Martin gained a new purpose, and as the congregation at St Helen declined it was decided to cease regular Sunday worship at St Helen at Easter 2003.
 Weekday services continued until May 2009.

 The Twenty-first century

-St Helen’s is now part of several churches in the City Centre which are under the aegis of a Priest-in-Charge.
+St Helen is now one of several churches in the City Centre which are under the direction of a Priest-in-Charge.
 All Saints’ Pavement, St Denys, St Helen with St Martin and St Olave’s began to collaborate in ministry under the leadership of the Rev’d Jane Nattrass who arrived in York in 2010.
-The Rev’d Allan Hughes (retired in 2012) and The Rev’d David Simpson were part of the initial team.
-In 2013 The Rev’d Canon Derek Earis joined the team of clergy and Readers.
-In the same year, Holy Trinity Micklegate also began to benefit from working together and a tear later the group was joined by St Lawrence.
+In 2013 Holy Trinity Micklegate joined the grouping followed a year later by St Lawrence.

-Although the church remained open every day the building was suffering from some structural, drainage and damp issues.
-A lot of work has been done to revitalise St Helen’s Church and to resolve the building issues.
-The church building is now cared for and is warm and friendly.
-We are pleased to welcome many musicians and artists to perform and give concerts and recitals..
+Although the church remained open every day the building suffered from some structural, drainage and damp issues.
+Since 2012 much work has been done to resolve the building issues and to revitalise St Helen as a worshipping church.
+The building is now cared for and is warm and friendly.
+A new congregation is forming.
+We are also pleased to welcome many musicians and artists to perform and give concerts and recitals.
+Please see our Programme of Events page for details for 2018.